Toyota Celica: North America

 Trims available were the ST coupe or the GT and GT-S that came as a coupe or Liftback; with the GT trim available as a soft-top convertible starting in the 1987 model year.
-The GT-Four was available as a model year 1988, 2 years after the release in Japan.
+The GT-Four which marketed as Turbo All-Trac was available for the 1988 model year.
 All trims came standard with a tachometer, oil pressure, voltmeter (replaced with a boost meter in the ST165) gauges and a rear window defogger for the interior.

 ST: The ST was the most basic form of the T160 chassis.
-In 1986, the chassis was designated as the ST161.
+In 1986, for the 1987 model year, the chassis was designated as the ST161.
 It had the SOHC 8-valve, 2.0 L 2S-E 4-cylinder engine from the Camry, producing 97 hp at 4,400 rpm and 118 ft-lbs. of torque at 4,000 rpm.
 However, this only lasted a year as it was changed over to an all new DOHC engine 3S-FE for the 1987 model year producing 115 hp at 5,200 rpm and 124 ft-lbs. of torque at 4,400 rpm; and as a result, the chassis designation was changed to ST162.
 The ST was the lightest T160 chassis at 2,455 lbs. with the manual transmission.
 A 5-speed manual was the only transmission available in 1986, with a 4-speed automatic being optional 1987 onwards, bringing the curb weight to 2,522 lbs.
 Steel wheels were wrapped with 165/80-13 tires.
 The interior had manual windows and locks, bucket seats and an AM/FM receiver as standard features.
 Power steering and power brakes were standard, with ventilated discs in the front and drum brakes in the rear.
 Cable operated air conditioning was optional.

 GT: The GT shared the ST's engine as well as the chassis designation being the ST161 with a 2S-E engine in 1986 quickly changing over to the ST162 with a 3S-FE engine 1987 onwards.
 The curb weight was 2,515 lbs for the coupe and 2546 lbs. for the Liftback.
 A 4-speed overdrive automatic transmission (A140L) was an option, bringing the curb weight up to 2,579 and 2,610 lbs., respectively.
 The convertible weighed in at 2,700 lbs. for the manual and 2760 lbs. for the automatic.
 For the interior, the GT came with an electronic 4-speaker AM/FM/MPX tuner, power side mirrors, tilt steering wheel, driver's lumbar support and an automatic retracting radio antenna was standard.
 Power locks, windows, power tilt/slide sunroof, side mirror defogger, cruise control, electronic air conditioning, and 13x5.5-inch aluminum alloy wheels were optional with 185/70-13 tires.
 A digital instrument panel was available as an option for the non-convertible GT trim only.
 The GT also includes a front strut bar across the two strut towers as an upgrade over the ST trim, but retains the front ventilated disc and rear drum brake combination from the ST.